paambaati/pickyourtrade/README.md

 # 💰 PickYourTrade
 A portfolio tracker built on Node, TypeScript, Vue & SQLite3.

-ℹ Note that this project was **purpose-built for a coding challenge**, and isn't actually meant to be used as anything useful other than serving as boilerplate/example for a Node/Koa + Vue.js app.
+ℹ Note that this project was **purpose-built for a coding challenge** (see [problem statement](PROBLEM-STATEMENT.md)), and isn't actually meant to be used as anything useful other than serving as boilerplate/example for a Node/Koa + Vue.js app.

 ## ⚙️ Setup